1. Introduction

 Heckscher was a Swedish economist.
 He is probably best known for his book "Mercantilist."
 Although his major interest was in studying economic history, he also developed the essentials of the factor endowment theory of international trade in a short article in Swedish in 1919.
 It was translated into English thirty years later. |

-Bertil Ohlin (1899-1979)
+Bertil Ohlin (1899-1979) |

 |

-| 1.
-No barriers to trade | World trade is assumed to be free from any impediments, such as tariffs, quotas, voluntary export restraints, and exchange control.
+1. No artificial barriers to trade | World trade is assumed to be free from restrictions, such as tariffs, quotas, and voluntary export restraints.
 In reality, very few countries practice free trade.
 Most countries protect some industries due to the presence of lobbying. |

-| 2.
-No transportation cost | Transportation costs are assumed to be zero.
+2. No transportation cost | Transportation costs are assumed to be zero (No natural barriers).
 In reality, transportation costs are a significant portion of the marketing costs of most traded goods, especially in agricultural products.
-Transportation costs declined significantly due to the development of navigational technology.
+Transportation costs declined significantly due to the development of navigational technology and canals.
 Remark: This is unrealistic.
 However, it is not a bad assumption, because transportation costs inhibit and reduce trade volume; it does not reverse the trade pattern between the countries.
-The purpose is not to ignore reality but to illuminate the pure effects of trade.
+The purpose is not to ignore reality but to isolate the pure effects of trade.

-| 3.
-Perfect Competition (PC) + Full Employment (FE) | PC prevails in both product and factor markets.
+3. Perfect Competition (PC) + Full Employment (FE) | PC prevails in both product and factor markets.
 This assumption rules out monopolistic and oligopolistic market structures.
 It also rules out price and wage rigidities.
 In a perfectly competitive market all buyers and sellers are price takers, i.e., each one is too small to exert market power and influence market prices.
 All factors are fully employed. |

-| 4.
-Factors are mobile in each country but are immobile across national borders. | Like Ricardo, HO model draws a sharp distinction between domestic and external factor mobility.
-The maximum degree of factor mobility is permitted between industries within the same country (domestic factor mobility).
-But neither capital nor labor can cross national borders (international factor immobility).
+4. Factors are mobile in each country but are immobile across national borders. | Like Ricardo, HO model draws a sharp distinction between domestic and external factor mobility.
+The maximum degree of factor mobility is permitted between industries within the same country domestic factor mobility).
+But neither capital nor labor can cross national borders international factor immobility ).
+No discrimination among workers.
+Discrimination ⇒ the firm pays a higher wage to one group and a lower wage to another.
+Such practice is not profitable (Why not pay the same low wage to everybody?)
 DFM insures that workers move from a low wage region to a high wage region, and capital moves from a low interest country to a high interest region.
 The net effect is that all factor prices are the same within a country.
-IFI implies that Mexican workers are not allowed to work in, or migrate to, the US. |
+IFI implies that Mexican workers are not allowed to migrate to, the US. |

-| 5.
-No specialization | Neither country specializes in one commodity.
-After the introduction of free trade, neither country specializes in one commodity, as in Ricardian model.
-Each country produces both goods. |
+5. No specialization | Neither country specializes in one commodity. ⇒ Each country produces both goods. |

-| 6.
-Production functions exhibit constant returns to scale (CRS) and differ among industries | Such a production function
+6. Production functions exhibit constant returns to scale (CRS) and are differerent between industries | Such a production function

 is sometimes said to be homogeneous of degree 1 - HD(1) for short here.